How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding cell phone with coworkers in background

 Because shadow IT is unknown to the IT department, stakeholders can’t take steps to secure them.
 Leadership should explain to employees what shadow IT is and how it puts the company at risk.
 There should be a policy in place for what to do if shadow IT is uncovered, especially if it has the ability to access the network.

-Address BYOD risks
+Address BYOD risks.

-Small businesses typically have limited technology resources, and many utilize informal Bring Your Own Device (BYOD) policies to fill in tech gaps.
+Small businesses typically have limited technology resources, and many use informal Bring Your Own Device (BYOD) policies to fill in tech gaps.
 Many small business employees use personal smartphones, laptops, and tablets to perform professional work.

 A Syntonic study found that 87% of companies rely on their employees using personal devices to access and use business applications.
 However, only 44% of small businesses have a formal BYOD policy in place.